Cathartic Counselling

 TRUST yourself.
 You have come this far.
 You have got yourself through all you have been through up to now.
 Trust in you.

 Counselling is a trusting experience and it can take time to build the therapeutic relationship.
-Counselling is a process and a journey.
-One that is truly worth it and can be life changing.
+Counselling is a process and a journey, one that is truly worth it and can be life changing.

 Be your own best friend